 Unfortunately, you have to purchase ancillary coverage separately with Medigap.
 This includes prescription drugs, vision, dental, and hearing.
 Some beneficiaries don’t like juggling multiple policies at the same time.

-You have 36 different plans to choose from right now.
+You have 36 different plans and companies to choose from right now.
 That’s a lot to compare, but if you reach out to us, we can make it quick and easy.

 How to Sign Up for Supplemental Medicare in New Haven

 We’ve been helping beneficiaries like you save money on Medicare for years.
 Our experts work with some of the best supplement providers in the industry.
 And the rate quotes we give you are completely free!